Mobile devices are rapidly becoming the standard for online interaction. The benefits of using mobile applications include:

 - Enhanced user experience

 - Improved productivity

 Often as Microsoft Partners we are required to develop a process centric smart-device interface for Dynamics CRM scenarios or Microsoft SharePoint line of business applications.
-Although Dynamics CRM 2013 and Microsoft SharePoint 2013 have come a long way as products in terms of being platform independent, html5 based and include responsive web technologies, often they are not sufficient (out of the box) when developing an employee self-service portal that has a limited view of the business process.
+Although Dynamics CRM 2013 and Microsoft SharePoint 2013 have come a long way as products in terms of being platform independent, HTML5 based and include responsive web technologies, often they are not sufficient (out of the box) when developing an employee self-service portal that has a limited view of the business process.

 An important question that is often asked is around the nature of the mobile app that is to be developed: should be native or web based?
 Should it be platform specific e.g. iOS App or should it be based on web 2.0 technologies?
 There are advantages and disadvantages under both models, and the largest factor in the decision comes down to Internet access.
-That is, if you can get reliable Internet access on that devices (Cellular or WiFi) then it would be probably be more cost effective to develop an web app that is based on web technologies like HTML5 and CSS3 etc.
+That is, if you can get reliable Internet access on that devices (Cellular or Wi-Fi) then it would be probably more cost effective to develop a web app that is based on web technologies like HTML5 and CSS3 etc.

 Let us assume that you have good internet coverage where you are and you want a cost effective interface that will allow your field staff to have a limited view of your backend system and be guided through a process or form.
 In that case you would develop a web based app with the following in mind:

 - The staff member should only see what they need in order to complete their task.
 You need to think about the user experience from beginning to end

 - The design has to be light and quick to load, especially given that so many smart devices with cellular connectivity are still using 2/3G.
 Especially on smartphone where you have a much smaller real-estate on a smartphone

 - Utilising Active Directory for security is a must in order to keep relevant audit history on records

 The following examples are based on solutions that have been developed for our clients: